gavel with wedding rings

 Collaboration During Litigation

-Court hearings take time to schedule, and the COVID-19 pandemic has caused additional court delays.
+Court hearings take time to schedule.
 Some spouses in divorce litigation have decided to pause litigation and take a collaborative approach instead to save time.
 Collaborative lawyers can attempt to fast-track a resolution rather than waiting for the next court hearing.

 Collaborating on Certain Issues